Background Buildings Library Vol.2

 Stories: Allows you to set the number of floors to adjust the height of the building.

-Stories variation: Adds positive or negative variation to Stories parameter.
+Stories variation: adds positive or negative variation to Stories parameter.
 Really useful when you are building multiple buildings in the same scene.

-Main Material: Change the appearance of the main facade choosing one of the 52 available materials.
+Main Material: change the appearance of the main facade choosing one of the 52 available materials.

 Frames Material: Modify the appearance materials for the glazing framework.

-Glass Material: Choose from 6 amazing materials for the main facade’s glazing.
+Glass Material: choose from 6 amazing materials for the main facade's glazing.

 Inside Light: Allows you to turn on/off lights inside the building.
 The lights are supported only in Vray CPU ( not GPU) and Corona.